 Studies show that sleep and weight loss are closely related.
 This post will explain why you need better sleep and how this will contribute to your weight loss journey.
-Bonus: Tips for great sleep!
+Bonus: Tips for a great sleep!

-With the busyness of modern life, sleep often falls to the bottom of our list when it comes to self care.
+With the busyness of modern life, sleep often falls to the bottom of our list when it comes to self-care.

 It’s just so easy to put off and push back…staying up late to get everything done (or getting up before your body is ready to fit in just a few little tasks before the kids wake up).